codejake/hackintosh-guide/README.md

 If you have to ask, just buy a Mac instead.
 You'll spend much more money and have much less expandability, the safety and support you get with a Mac probably makes the price premium  worth it.

 Even though the hackintosh process has been much-streamlined as of late, it still involves quite a bit of tinkering.

 If you like to tinker, then you might want to give it a try.
+You can build a rocket of a machine, jammed full of cheap storage for a fraction of the cost of an equivalent Mac.
+Prices for good 1 TB NVMe SSDs are approaching the $100 price point.